 Note of advice: Schedule a practice meeting with a colleague or family member so you can practice screen sharing and using the chat function.
 This way you can work through any hiccups before you’re ready to start with your students!

 Once you feel comfortable, you can schedule your first meeting.
 Do this on the app, online, or in your Learning Management System and send the link to your students.

 Ensure that you’ve adjusted your settings so that the meeting doesn’t begin until the host starts it and only the presenter can share the screen.

 When everyone logs in for the first time, you’ll want to spend some time making sure everyone’s audio and video are working.
 It’s also a good idea to go over video conferencing etiquette and expectations.

 Now, you can proceed with class as normal (or as normal as can be!).
 You can screen share or use a document camera.
-You may want to mute all participants once you begin teaching (you can also preset your meeting to mute them upon entry in settings).
+You may want to mute all participants once you begin teaching.
+You can selectively mute or preset your meeting to mute them upon entry in settings.
 Students can use the chat box for questions (this is also a great way to take attendance).

 You will probably want to hit the record button so students can access the session later.
 Also, some school districts require recording the video for child safety considerations.
 Make sure your Cloud sharing is enabled in your settings.
 You can always find your recordings at zoom.us/recording.
 Pro tip: If you click “require registration” when you share the recorded meeting, you can see who viewed it.

 Got that under control?
 Try some of these fun features: